BFA | Art, Culture & Technology

 Electronic and Time-Based Art

-In their research and art practice, ETB students explore the creative and expressive potential of electronic and time-based media such as digital video and sound, real-time computer graphics, interactive digital systems, virtual reality, physical computing and robotics.
+In their research and art practice, ETB students explore the creative and expressive potential of electronic and time-based media such as digital video and sound, real-time computer graphics, interactive digital systems, augmented and virtual reality, physical computing and robotics.
 The goals of the program are to provide an interdisciplinary laboratory for the exploration and creation of new forms of art, the exchange of ideas and concepts across disciplines and the critical investigation of emerging technologies.
-The program’s curriculum promotes individual inquiry and collaboration across the different divisions and departments of the School of Visual and Performing Arts (such as Art & Design, Theater and Dance) as well as encouraging and supporting links to academic partners and resources outside of the school.
-These include, but are not limited to: the American Studies Program, the Envision Center for Data Perceptualization, the Department of Computer Graphics.
+The program’s curriculum promotes individual inquiry and collaboration across the different divisions and departments of the Rueff School of Design, Art and Performance (such as Art & Design, Music, Theater and Dance) as well as encouraging and supporting links to academic partners and resources outside of the school.

 Photography and Related Media